Lavenders are native to Mediterranean countries and in order to successfully grow lavenders you must replicate the soil conditions of that region.

 Multipurpose compost with the amendments of grit and sand will be suitable for growing lavenders from the perspective of pH levels so there is no need to worry if you are planting in pots or filling up raised beds.

 In terms of soil nutrients lavenders prefer low to medium fertility soils.
-If the soil is too rich in nutrients then this will promote foliage growth of the lavender to grow and consequently there would be far less flowers.
+If the soil is too rich in nutrients then this will promote foliage growth of the lavender, and consequently, there would be far fewer flowers.

 Lavenders thrive where most plants would struggle and actually reward a gardener who can provide them with the seemingly harsh conditions they require.